-The Early Childhood Agreement (the agreement) for children in out-of-home care (OoHC) aims to increase the participation of young children placed in OoHC in high quality early childhood education and care (ECEC).
+The early childhood agreement for children in out-of-home care (OoHC) aims to increase the participation of young children placed in OoHC in high quality early childhood education and care.

 Aims of the agreement

 - meeting the health, learning and development, and cultural needs of children

 - engaging children with universal services, particularly Victoria’s funded kindergarten programs including